Meet our Students

 Don’t be afraid to reach out to professors whose research interests you, even if you don’t have direct experience in that field.
 Grad school is where you gain the experience you need.
 Prior experience can give you a head start, but it’s not required to succeed.
 I can speak from personal experience: I had no prior background in atmospheric science or modeling before coming to UCF, I had studied supernova remnants.
 But I was passionate about astrobiology and eager to learn, and that was enough for my advisor to take me on.
 Your undergrad experience teaches you the fundamentals of research and how to publish, but it doesn’t limit the scope of what you can explore in grad school.

-An Interview with Autumn Shackelford
+An Interview with Myrla Phillippe

 What year are you and where did you go to undergraduate?